Saint Paterne - Le Chevain

 Saint Paterne - Le Chevain is a commune in the department of Sarthe, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Saint-Paterne (the seat) and Le Chevain.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Chevain, Le Grand Ozé, La Basse Sente, La Rue d'Ancinnes, La Chaussée and Saint-Gilles.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The river Sarthe flows through the commune.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.